Skip to content

 9. Charles Dickens, 1812 - 1879

-Few names in English literature are quite as famous as Charles Dickens.
-During the Victorian era, he wrote works that brought attention to the plight of the common people in England.
-Dickens started his literary career with The Pickwick Papers, a serial publication that caused him to become an international celebrity in the literary world.
-Because he used humor in his work and left each episode with a cliffhanger, people kept coming back for more.
+Few names in English literature carry as much weight as Charles Dickens.
+During the Victorian era, he used his platform to spotlight the struggles of England’s common people.
+His literary career began with The Pickwick Papers, a serial publication that made him an international celebrity through its humor and cliffhanger endings.

 “Poetry makes life what lights and music do the stage.”